lw8192/Red-Team-Dev/C/Kernel_Programming.md

 > kdnet.exe <host_IP> <Port>        #on guest
 copy the output WinDbg command, then run on the debugger VM to open WinDbg, reboot guest to connect
 When a kernel debugger is connected, driver signing is disabled by default.
+Use WinDbg preview: Start debugging > Attach to kernel > enter in port and key
 Path to source code symbols:
 > .sympath + <path to folder with PDB>